satyakrishnagorti/Dishcovery/README.md

 Dishcovery
 ==========
-An application that suggents the best restaurants and thier average costs, specific to cuisine at all the locations selected by the user in Bangalore.
+An application that suggests the best restaurants and thier average costs, specific to cuisine at all the locations selected by the user in Bangalore.